📢 Follow ST on Google News Click Here

 BharatPe Pending Employee Salaries: The Boardroom Battle Turned into a Keyboard Fight

 BharatPe is yet to pay a number of its employees, notes Karan Sarki, Senior Associate IT at BharatPe on April 6, 2022.
 Sarki has blamed the company for not paying their employees including those who have been right from the start of the company.
 Besides, Karan also mentioned that all of the old admin and staff of BharatPe have been terminated without any reason and have not even been paid off.
 What's more interesting here is the reply of the Ex-Founder and MD of BharatPe, Ashneer Grover, who asked Suhail Sameer and Hersimran Kaur to look into the matter.
-Here goes the Linkedin post of Karan Sarki:
+Here is the LinkedIn post of Karan Sarki:

 Karan Sarki on LinkedIn: Dear Suhail and Shashvat Sir, we haven’t received our salary for March | 146 comments